ArcBlock/abtnode-docs/src/router/certificates-for-localhost/index.md

 ![test failed](./images/test-failed.png)

-We can see that there is a problem with the certificate in Chrome (it will show 'Safari Can't Open the Page' in Safari), because the certificate is not yet trusted by the system at this time, and we need to set the system to trust it.
+In the image, we can see that there is a problem with the certificate (In Safari users you will see 'Safari Can't Open the Page'), because the certificate is not yet trusted by the system at this time.
+So, then ext step is to tell the system to trust the certificate.

 ## Trust Certificate (Mac OS)

-After the certificate is generated, it cannot be used directly; you need to **trust** the newly generated certificate in the system.
-Let's take Mac OS as an example to show how to **trust** the certificate in the system.
+After the certificate is generated, it cannot be used directly; you need to **trust** the newly generated certificate on your device.
+For this example Let's use Mac OS.

 The generated certificate is in the current directory, double-click the `localhost.crt` file in the file manager (Finder):